andyblight/nRF905Py3/README.md

 This class forms the interface that most coders will use.
 An instance of this class uses one Nrf905Gpio object and one Nrf905Spi object.
 These objects are used together to control the nRF905 device.

-The nRF905 is surprisingly complex so a state machine is used, mainly to handle the numerous transitions when receiving.
-The state machine also blocks transmit functions until no carrier is detected.

 Depends on Nrf905Gpio and Nrf905Spi.